JohnAD/sulfur-lang/minor-goals.md

 `code_convert main.code.sulfur js -o=main.js`

 This is NOT the same thing as using a language as a compiler target ( see the [next section](#obj-targets) ).
-The exported code should not do code removal and should reflect the structure and intend of the sulfur code.
+The exported code should not do code removal and should reflect the structure and intent of the Sulfur code.

 The primary goal is human readability; so sometimes it might have to resort leaving legacy code in comment blocks.